zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 edgecmd Configuration componentId facetName
 ```

-For facets that contain multiple entries, the configuration for a specific entry can be retrieved by its Id:
+For facets that contain multiple entries, you can retrieve the configuration for a specific entry by its Id:

 ```bash
 edgecmd Configuration componentId facetName id=IndexToRetrieve
 ```

 ### Examples
-- Viewing the configuration of the 'System' component
+- View the configuration of the 'System' component
 ```bash
 edgecmd Configuration System
 {